civboot/civboot/blog/0016-bootstrapping-your-mind.md

 complexity to drive our own development and learning environment?
 Why does even most popular "simple" editor (vim) require [944k lines of code][vim]?

 Software cannot be truly free if you can never truly own it.
-Regarldess of what the LICENSE file says, it is impossible to own something you can never hope to understand and "what I cannot create, I do not understand" (Feynman).
+Regardless of what the LICENSE file says, it is impossible to own something you can never hope to understand and "what I cannot create, I do not understand" (Feynman).
-Yes, these monoliths of computational efficiencty and power DO have value!
+Yes, these monoliths of computational efficiency and power DO have value!
 They allow millions of people to build and change tools that are backwards-compatible and interoperable with eachother for decades or more.
 But do we really NEED a tower of babel to just make and track edits to a text file or build a small library on your personal computer?
-The tower of Babel will eventualy fall, let's not let the basic tools of software crumble with it.
+The tower of Babel will eventually fall, let's not let the basic tools of software crumble with it.

 For over a year I've been working on a [complete dev stack implemented in Lua][civlua] ([why lua]).
-It currently totals 9,500 lines of (non-test) code and has been going swimingly.
+It currently totals 9,500 lines of (non-test) code and has been going swimmingly.
 We'll see how much I eat my own words, but I believe the entire dev stack should be less than 20,000 lines of code; including simple software such as: vim/emacs-like editor with built-in lua shell, version control system, unix-like utilities, grep-like tool and others.
 This software will (at